The Saturday Show (2001 TV series): 2002 to 2004

 The show was rebranded to The All New Saturday Show from September 2002.
 At the start of the show, the presenters acted in a manner focussed on a younger audience, with the content and the behaviour of the presenters maturing as the morning progressed, in order to accommodate a teenage audience.
 With the new show, the Top of the Pops spin-off series TOTP Saturday was created.
 The original concept was a 45-minute version of the Friday night Show with that week's number one single played halfway through.
 A new feature called Singles Out dominated part of the show and became part of the format for the 2003 series.
 In May 2003, the show began Celebrity Fastermind which began to dominate the first hour of the show.
 Since then, the show began to drop its opening titles and got stuck in with a format of games, gunge and celebrities.
 Finally in September 2003, Dick and Dom in da Bungalow was to premiere on BBC One.
 Overall, the new show was a ratings success, taking over SMTV Live for many weeks.
 The Saturday Show Extra was moved to 12 pm on the CBBC Channel, but was eventually dropped.

 After a successful run, the show returned in April 2004 with another new look.
-Angelica Bell and Jake Humphrey joined Simon Grant to attempt to save the show.
+Angelica Bell and Jake Humphrey joined Simon Grant.
 The show was once again not set in a traditional studio.
 The audience sat on couches whereas the presenters had nowhere to sit, instead being on their feet for the majority of the show.
 With only 90 minutes to air, the show began at 8:30am, finishing at 10am followed by The Mysti Show.
 Many features were aired in this series – the finale to the show was Gunge GBH.

-2004 to End
+2004 to end

 Now a celebrity-free environment, the BBC revamped the show, hoping to make it more interactive.
 Throughout the morning, the audience would take part in games such as Scary Buckets, Stick and Twist and Blushing Roulette, amongst others.
 This series saw a continuous run of out-of-studio reporters such as Ortis and Sophie McDonnell introduced, with McDonnell filling in for Bell on occasion.
 The show also featured a sketch called Dr Loo, a parody of Doctor Who.
 The series as a whole was not a success and was axed in 2005.
 Realising that they would not be on the air at Christmas, the last episode, aired on 3 September, was a Christmas special.